mmuller88/mmblog/content/aws-sst-cdk-to-tf/index.md

 Great now we have all the AWS resources in the main.tf file.
 But unlucky we have resources in the main.ts file which we don't want or which are not useful like those AWS CDK helper resources `CustomResourceHandlerServiceRole...` and `CustomResourceHandler...`.

-As well there are might be other resources which you might consider removing.
-For example if you have several stacks and used variable referencing between the CloudFormation stacks, the AI translation to Terraform usually uses `aws_ssm_parameter` Terraform resources to replace them.
-But since all your resources are in one main.tf file you don't need `aws_ssm_parameter` and simply reference resources directly.
+As well, there are might be other resources which you might consider removing.
+For example, if you have several stacks and used variable referencing between the CloudFormation stacks, the AI translation to Terraform usually uses `aws_ssm_parameter` Terraform resources to replace them.
+But since all your resources are in one main.tf file, you don't need `aws_ssm_parameter` and simply reference resources directly.

 ## Step 4: Make the Lambda's working

-Yeah now comes the tricky part with making the Lambda's working.
+Yeah, now comes the tricky part with making the Lambda's working.
 Look this totally depends on your project structure like where is the Lambda function code located and how is it structured.
-I think a good advice is to keep it similar as possible to your SST or AWS CDK project.
-As well use the `source_code_hash` to make sure the Lambda function code is hashed and the Lambda function is recreated if the code changes.
+I think good advice is to keep it similar as possible to your SST or AWS CDK project.
+As well, use the `source_code_hash` to make sure the Lambda function code is hashed and the Lambda function is recreated if the code changes.
 Like:

 ```hcl
 resource "aws_lambda_function" "my_lambda_function" {